Fred-Michael/JS_codes/README.md

-# JS_codes
+## Javascript algorithm codes
-Javascript algorithm codes
+- Each script contains a given javascript task with its corresponding solution..
-Each lab contains a given javascript task with its corresponding solution..
+- Code question were gotten from [CodeWars](https://codewars.com)